ctera/ctera-python-sdk/docs/source/user_guides/Edge/Management.rst

        common_types.ADDomainIDMapping('CTERA-LDR', 3000001, 4000000)
    ]

-   filer.directoryservice.set_advanced_mapping(advanced_mapping)  # this function will skip domains that are not found
+   edge.directoryservice.set_advanced_mapping(advanced_mapping)  # this function will skip domains that are not found

 .. note:: to retrieve a list of domain flat names, use :py:func:`cterasdk.edge.directoryservice.domains()`